lailaw701/lailawalker/_pages/about.md

 **UC Berkeley College of Engineering**

 In Berkeley's COE, I worked as a design assistant for the Pre-Engineering Program, preparing students for introductory coding classes and teaching them fundamental electrical engineering skills.
-After program completion, I worked as a tutor for Berkeley's introductory Python course, CS61A for six months.
+After program completion, I worked as a supplemental tutor for students in the program supporting Berkeley's introductory Python course, CS61A.

 Research Experience
 ======